ricmac/Cybercultural/src/posts/013-visiting-the-microsoft-campus.md

 ---
 title: '013.
 Visiting the Microsoft Campus in Redmond'
-description: "It's January 2006 and I attend Microsoft Search Champs to discuss Live.com, the company's "start page".
+description: "It's January 2006 and I attend Microsoft Search Champs to discuss Live.com, the company's start page.
 I also catch up with a fellow Web 2.0 Workgroup member."
 date: 2023-12-20
 permalink: "p/013-visiting-the-microsoft-campus/"
 ---